MIS 204.101

 Read: Chapter 9 Margin Notes

-Harrah's Entertainment and Others (
+Harrah's Entertainment, Lending Tree and Others (

 Developing Business/IT Solutions